WinslowJosiah/adventofcode/blog/src/content/solutions/2025/07/README.md

 [^4hbq]: His Advent of Code solutions are always very terse, and often contain brilliant insights.
-He shares his solutions in the `r/adventofcode` subreddit (instead of on GitHub or similar), and [his latest solution comment](https://reddit.com/comments/1pg9w66/comment/nspwfu4) contains links to all of his 2025 solutions up to Day 7.
+He shares his solutions in the `r/adventofcode` subreddit (instead of on GitHub or similar), and [this solution comment of his](https://reddit.com/comments/1pkje0o/comment/ntlkg9i) contains links to all of his 2025 solutions.
 I would definitely recommend checking them out!

 > Love your write-up (as usual!), but don't you think you're kind of
 > overcomplicating things by using BFS and those classes?